Workday Integration Consulting

 The team had internalized this as normal.
 The integration existed, errors were manageable, and there was no obvious project to fix it — just a recurring cost of hours that never made it onto a budget line.

-I rebuilt the integration from the root cause: the original build had tried to do too much, mapping a transactional data feed into a state-machine model it wasn't suited for.
-The new integration did less — but did exactly what was needed, correctly and reliably.
+I rebuilt the integration from the root cause: the original never accounted for the fact that it was actually mapping a transactional data feed into a state-machine model.
+The new integration did exactly what was needed, correctly and reliably.

 The manual Friday reconciliation work went away entirely.
 The benefits team reclaimed that time for work that actually required their expertise.
 The integration has run reliably since, with documentation the team can follow when questions arise.